cjoyneruk/bn_zest/README.md

 pip install <path-to-directory> --no-cache-dir
 ```

-This will also install pandas and pomegranate.
-Not that because pomegranate is written in cython it needs to be compiled, so the setup can take a few minutes.
+This will also install pandas and pomegranate. *Note that because pomegranate is written in cython it needs to be compiled, so the setup can take a few minutes to complete.*

 ## Quick Start